leettools-dev/leettools/docs/documentation.md

 - more flexible to adapt models and functionalities suitable for the requirements.

-## Key Componets
+## Key Components

 LeetTools provides the following key components:

-- A document pipelines to ingest, convert, chunkm, embed, and index documents.
-User specifies a document source such as a searfch query, a local directory, or a single file, the pipeline will ingest the documents specified by the source to a document sink (the original form of the document) and convert the original document into the standard Markdown format document.
+- A document pipelines to ingest, convert, chunk, embed, and index documents.
+User specifies a document source such as a search query, a local directory, or a single file, the pipeline will ingest the documents specified by the source to a document sink (the original form of the document) and convert the original document into the standard Markdown format document.
 The Markdown document is then split and indexed